kingkaibr/Vuetify-group-select/README.md

 This README includes installation instructions, usage examples, and explanations of the component's props and methods.

-# Vuetify MultiSelect
+# Vuetify Group Select

-A reusable Vuetify multi-select component that allows for selecting multiple items with support for grouped headers.
+A reusable Vuetify group-select component that allows for selecting multiple items with support for grouped headers.

 ## Features